Section 5119.185 | Clinician recruitment program.

 (c) Room and board, in an amount determined to be reasonable in accordance with rules adopted under division (D) of this section.

-(3) The clinician agrees to pay the department a specified amount, which shall be not less than the amount already paid by the department pursuant to its agreement, as damages if the clinician fails to complete the service obligation agreed to or fails to comply with other specified terms of the contract.
-The contract may vary the amount of damages based on the portion of the clinician's service obligation that remains uncompleted as determined by the department.
+(3) The physician agrees to pay the department a specified amount, which shall be not less than the amount already paid by the department pursuant to its agreement, as damages if the physician fails to complete the service obligation agreed to or fails to comply with other specified terms of the contract.
+The contract may vary the amount of damages based on the portion of the physician's service obligation that remains uncompleted as determined by the department.

 (4) Other terms agreed upon by the parties.

-(D) If the department elects to implement the clinician recruitment program, it shall adopt rules in accordance with Chapter 119. of the Revised Code that establish all of the following:
+(D) If the department elects to implement the physician recruitment program, it shall adopt rules in accordance with Chapter 119. of the Revised Code that establish all of the following:

-(1) Criteria for designating institutions for which clinicians will be recruited;
+(1) Criteria for designating institutions for which physicians will be recruited;

-(2) Criteria for selecting clinicians for participation in the program;
+(2) Criteria for selecting physicians for participation in the program;

-(3) Criteria for determining the portion of a clinician's loan that the department will agree to repay;
+(3) Criteria for determining the portion of a physician's loan that the department will agree to repay;

 (4) Criteria for determining reasonable amounts of the expenses described in divisions (C)(2)(b) and (c) of this section;

-(5) Procedures for monitoring compliance by clinicians with the terms of their contracts;
+(5) Procedures for monitoring compliance by physicians with the terms of their contracts;

 (6) Any other criteria or procedures necessary to implement the program.